Skip to main content

 Requirements

-Registration Deadline & Mandatory Info Session:
+Registration Deadline & Mandatory Orientation:

 Drug Screens & Background Checks:

-• Varicella (Chicken Pox), Proof of either:
+• Varicella (Chicken Pox) - Proof of either:

 • two documented doses of varicella immunization

-• Hepatitis B series, Proof of either:
+• Hepatitis B Series - Proof of either:

-• a complete two-injection series of Heplislav
+• a completed two-injection series of Heplisav, or proof of in-series status

 • a titer test confirming immunity (positive reading)

-• MMR series, Proof of either:
+• MMR Series - Proof of either:

 • a titer test confirming immunity (positive reading)

-• DTAP or TD not acceptable
+• DTAP or TD are not acceptable substitutes

-• Meningococcal Vaccine proof of either:
+• Meningococcal Vaccine - Proof of either:

-• Influenza Vaccine (the most recent variation)
+• Influenza Vaccine - Most recent variation

 • COVID Vaccine